roadtocode4u/spaceship/docs/icp/93-react/93-react.md

   <summary>46.
 What are the advantages react?</summary>

   <p>
 1. React is used for code reusability, maintainability, and makes it easier to manage complex UI structures.
 2. React calculates the minimum required updates and performs them in an optimized manner, resulting in improved performance and responsiveness.
 3. React follows a unidirectional data flow, also known as one-way data binding.
 This means that data in a React application flows in a single direction, from parent components to child components.
 4. React uses a declarative syntax, allowing developers to describe how the UI should look based on the current application state.
 This makes the code more predictable, easier to read, and less prone to bugs compared to manually manipulating the DOM.
-5. React provides developers with a wealth of resources, ready-made components, and solutions to common problems, enabling faster development and reducing the learning curve.

   </p>

 </details>

 <details>
-  <summary>47.
+  <summary> 47.
 How do you programmatically navigate using React router? </summary>

 <p>